dismantl/CaseExplorer/README.md

 SQLALCHEMY_DATABASE_URI_DEVELOPMENT=postgresql://case_explorer:qntsu004A&DCxQyqrV5Q@dev.db.openjusticebaltimore.org/mjcs
 ```

+To use the Search By BPD Officer feature, you'll also need to set `BPDWATCH_DATABASE_URI` to provide information for the BPD Watch database.

 ### Local Development

 You can use the following commands to run a local version of Case Explorer for development or testing purposes: